Annus mirabilis papers: Photoelectric effect

 In explaining the photoelectric effect, the hypothesis that energy consists of discrete packets, as Einstein illustrates, can be directly applied to black bodies, as well.

-The idea of light quanta contradicts the wave theory of light that follows naturally from James Clerk Maxwell's equations for electromagnetic behavior and, more generally, the assumption of infinite divisibility of energy in physical systems.
+The idea of light quanta contradicts the wave theory of light that follows naturally from Maxwell's equations for electromagnetic behavior and, more generally, the assumption of infinite divisibility of energy in physical systems.

 Einstein noted that the photoelectric effect depended on the wavelength, and hence the frequency of the light.
 At too low a frequency, even intense light produced no electrons.
 However, once a certain frequency was reached, even low intensity light produced electrons.
-He compared this to Planck's hypothesis that light could be emitted only in packets of energy given by hf, where h is Planck's constant and f is the frequency.
+He compared this to Planck's hypothesis that light could be emitted only in packets of energy given by hf, where h is the Planck constant and f is the frequency.
 He then postulated that light travels in packets whose energy depends on the frequency, and therefore only light above a certain frequency would bring sufficient energy to liberate an electron.

-Even after experiments confirmed that Einstein's equations for the photoelectric effect were accurate, his explanation was not universally accepted.
-Niels Bohr, in his 1922 Nobel address, stated, "The hypothesis of light-quanta is not able to throw light on the nature of radiation."

 By 1921, when Einstein was awarded the Nobel Prize and his work on photoelectricity was mentioned by name in the award citation, some physicists accepted that the equation ($hf = \Phi + E_k$) was correct and light quanta were possible.
 In 1923, Arthur Compton's X-ray scattering experiment helped more of the scientific community to accept this formula.
 The theory of light quanta was a strong indicator of wave–particle duality, a fundamental principle of quantum mechanics.
 A complete picture of the theory of photoelectricity was realized after the maturity of quantum mechanics.